szbihary/spacex-react-app/README.md

 ## Setup

-The project requires Node.js version: 14.x to be installed.
+The project requires Node.js 10 or newer versions to be installed.

 ### Install the dependencies